 Nursing Transition (LVN to RN).....................................60 credit hours

 You are welcome to ask questions at an ADN information meeting or applicant meeting.
 These meetings are open to all who are interested in finding out more about either the 2-year ADN program or the 1-year LVN-RN Transition program.
-Click on Meeting Schedule on the right side of the screen for meeting dates and times (no reservation required).
+Click here for meeting dates and times (no reservation required).

-Answers to frequently asked questions are in the application instructions on the right side of this screen.
+Answers to frequently asked questions are in the application instructions.

 You may also contact the ADN department: firstname.lastname@example.org or 281-756-5630.